Regional-Modeling-LATMOS-IGE/CMIP6-Arctic-Aerosol-Analysis/utilities/get_cmip6_data/README.md

 ### get_cmip6_data.ipynb

-This jupyter notebook is explaining the use of the *intake-esgf* package to download CMIP6 models' output and how we further treat this raw data.
-It encapsulates the functions coded in *load_raw_data* and *store_data*.
+This jupyter notebook is explaining the use of the *intake-esgf* package to download CMIP6 models' output and how we further treat this raw data to turn it into monthly climatologies xarray datasets.
+It encapsulates the functions coded in *load_raw_data*, *store_data* and *prepare_data*.